-My SRM colleagues in London (see parts 1, 2 and 3) and Atlanta have already written about the future of cash in the payment ecosystem, but recently, some municipalities in the United States have bucked the conventional wisdom by pushing back against the notion of cashless stores in the name of financial inclusion.
+My SRM colleagues in Europe (see parts 1, 2 and 3) and Atlanta have already written about what it would be like to live in a cashless world, but recently, some municipalities in the United States have bucked the conventional wisdom by pushing back against the notion of cashless stores in the name of financial inclusion.
 A rash of new research also indicates that the long touted “death of cash” is not the imminent event often implied by industry pundits and reporters.

 Here’s a quick overview of recent data and developments.

 A comprehensive report from the firm G4S assessed the state of cash usage across 47 countries spanning six continents.
 This assessment found that cash remains the most widely used payment instrument in the world, with a significant role in every geography.
 In three-quarters of countries tracking such data, cash remains the vehicle for over half of all transactions.
 Oceania has made the greatest strides in wringing it from the system.

 However, the story on the ground is far more nuanced than those sound bites might suggest.
 An oft-overlooked point is that while electronic channels’ share of transactions is increasing, the use of cash is not shrinking – it is growing as well.
 Non-cash payments are simply growing at a faster rate.
 Indeed, infrastructure to support non-cash payments is expanding worldwide, particularly in Africa and Asia where the trend has coincided with marked gains in financial inclusion.

 Most of our clients are likely focused on U.S.-specific trends, and there’s some myth-busting data on that front as well.
 The Federal Reserve finds that one in five consumer payments of $100 or more still involve cash.
 Fiserv’s Household Finance Survey reveals that consumers across all demographics anticipate using as much or more cash in the coming years.
 Though often seen as a tech-savvy generation, Millennials are nominally more cash-inclined than average in this study.